-Looking at priorities for 2024, ENTSOG and its Members will fulfil the requirements of Regulation (EU) 2022/869 on Guidelines for Trans-European Energy Infrastructure (TEN-E), including the finalisation of the TYNDP 2024 scenario development process, with publication of the final Scenarios Report expected by summer.
+Looking at priorities for 2024, ENTSOG and its Members will fulfil the requirements of Regulation (EU) 2022/869 on Guidelines for Trans-European Energy Infrastructure (TEN-E), including the finalisation of the TYNDP 2024 scenario development process, with publication of the final Scenarios Report expected by end of summer.
 In parallel, work on TYNDP 2024 Annex A (projects description) will proceed, followed by development of the TYNDP System Assessment Report and Infrastructure Report.
-The team will work to adapt ENTSO-E/ENTSOG Consistent and Interlinked Model for TYNDP 2024 and future editions.
+The team will work to adapt the ENTSO-E/ ENTSOG Consistent and Interlinked Model.